lushen124/Universal-FE-Randomizer/README.md

 Randomizes the enemies that show up in the arena for each chapter.
 Whether each character is a melee character or a ranged character remains unchanged.
 Additional logic is applied to avoid having more advanced classes in earlier chapters and in earlier levels of the arena, though this is by no means guaranteed.
 Arena enemies are assigned random weapons, though there is also logic to avoid stronger weapons in the earlier levels.

 #### Bosses
 Randomizes the bosses that show up throughout the game, where a boss is defined as any non-recruitable unit with a portrait.
 Additionally regular bosses are defined as those that have no special holy blood or skills.
 Those bosses that do have holy blood or skills beyond their class skills are defined as Holy Bosses.

-The sub-option here is an option to **Randomize Boss Holy Blood** which only applies to the aforementioned Holy Bosses and allows those bosses to change their holy blood with their class, though it will not assign new holy blood to those that didn't originally have them.
-Disabling this option will lock those bosses to classes that can use their original holy blood.
-For example, Ishtar normally has Major Thrud.
-If the option is disabled, then Ishtar is locked to classes that can use Thunder Magic.
-If this option is enabled, Ishtar can be of any class, and her holy blood will change to match her new class.
+**Holy Blood Options** - The sub-option here is similar to the same option in playable characters randomization. **No Change** will restrict classes to those that support the boss's natural holy blood. **Randomize** unlocks the restriction and picks a holy blood that matches the class. **Shuffle** is only available if playable characters are randomized and selecting this option will force the playable character holy blood option to use the Shuffle option as well.
+It does the same as mentioned above, shuffling all instances of each holy blood to a different, consistent blood.

 ### Promotions
 There are three options for determining promotions.